tomajask/100-days-of-code/r1-log.md

 ## Log

+### R1D13

+Something different today.
+Is it possible to watch Netflix on RPi connected to the TV?
+Yes, it is!

+This article describes it well: https://www.maketecheasier.com/run-kodi-netflix-raspberry-pi/ And this GH issue solves the problem on the way: https://github.com/asciidisco/plugin.video.netflix/issues/665#issuecomment-483453676

 ### R1D12

 Continued with BDD w/ Cucumber from [Cucumber School](https://school.cucumber.io/) and finished with the lessons that were ready.
 The half of the course is still being prepared.
 That's a pitty :(